braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 # Creating a transformation

 > Braze Data Transformation enables you to build and manage webhook integrations to automate data flow from external platforms into Braze.
 These webhook integrations can then power even more sophisticated marketing use cases.

-{% alert important %}
-Data Transformation now includes a template library to help you get started with certain external platforms.
-See Templates. <br>Data Transformation also supports the `/messages/send` destination.
-Refer to [More on destinations] for more details.
+You can build your Data Transformation from default code, or by using our dedicated template library to help you get started with certain external platforms.
-{% endalert %}

 ## Prerequisites